miha-stopar/extract-repetitions/README.rst

 the first one is to be ignored (just two occurrences of *tr td tr* pattern which do not represent any meaningful entities on the web page).
-Usually, some such meaningless clusters appear - but it is up to the programmer to filter out the unneeded clusters.
+Usually, some such meaningless clusters appear - it is up to the programmer to filter out the unneeded clusters.
 Frequently, some clusters related to web page menus appear too.

 Another example might be extracting news from DZone: